ConradIrwin/einhorn/README.md

     -p, --preload PATH               Load this code into memory, and fork but do not exec upon spawn.
 Must define an "einhorn_main" method
-    -q, --quiet                      Make output quiet (can be reconfigured on the fly) -s, --seconds N                  Number of seconds to wait until respawning -v, --verbose                    Make output verbose (can be reconfigured on the fly) --with-state-fd STATE        [Internal option] With file descriptor containing state --version                    Show version
+    -q, --quiet                      Make output quiet (can be reconfigured on the fly) -s, --seconds N                  Number of seconds to wait until respawning -x, --kill-after N               Number of seconds before sending KILL to children that don't exit cleanly -v, --verbose                    Make output verbose (can be reconfigured on the fly) --with-state-fd STATE        [Internal option] With file descriptor containing state --version                    Show version